 The nature and the landscape on the shores of Thesprotia are among the main attractions near Igoumenitsa.
 For this reason, we suggest that you explore the area as much as possible.
 A great day trip is to visit the springs of the Acheron river, in the mountains of Souli.
 You can hike or cycle across the river banks, go horseback riding in the river fountains, paragliding in the area of Paramythia, or rafting, kayaking and canoeing at the river straits.
 The area also has places of archaeological interest, such as the Necromancy of Acheron in the village of Mesopotamos (3 km from Ammoudia), the ruins and the museum of Ancient Nikopolis (8 km NW of Preveza), the monuments in Ancient Kassiopi and the archeological museum of Igoumenitsa.

-Tip: If you are planning a road trip to Greece departing from the port of Igoumenitsa, check our relevant blog posts on Travelling from Europe and Italy to Greece by Car, Camper, or Caravan as well as Road trip in Greece and the Greek islands for tips and useful information.
+Tip: If you are planning a road trip to Greece departing from the port of Igoumenitsa, check our relevant blog posts on planning a trip by car, camper or caravan and get tips and useful information for a road trip in Greece and the Greek islands.

 Impressive sunset at the bay of Parga